This Step: Practice Driving

 B) Get On the Road

-If you are working toward a Less Restricted Privileges License (offered once you turn 16), you must clock 50 hours behind the wheel, including 10 nighttime hours.
+If you are working toward a Less Restricted Privileges License (offered once you turn 16 years old), you must clock 50 hours behind the wheel, including 10 hours at nighttime.
 This requirement also applies to those working toward a Less Restricted Farm Permit.

 All applicants must be accompanied by a licensed adult who is at least 21 years old.
 Any practice hours driven with an adult who is younger than 21 years old DO NOT count toward your 50 hours of supervised driving.
 The state suggests you keep a log to track your supervised driving hours in order to complete your Teen Driving Experience Log (Form DE-IB01).

 C) Get Proof of Practice Hours

-You must obtain an affidavit signed by your parent or guardian that states you completed at least 50 hours (including 10 nighttime hours) behind the wheel with a licensed adult who is at least 21 years old.
-You’ll submit the Teen Driving Experience Log (Form DE-IB01) to the Kansas Driver’s License Bureau when applying for your drivers license.
+You must obtain an affidavit signed by your parent or guardian that states you completed at least 50 hours (including 10 hours at nighttime) behind the wheel with a licensed adult who is at least 21 years old.
+You'll submit the Teen Driving Experience Log (Form DE-IB01) to the Kansas Driver's License Bureau when applying for your drivers license.